tgh499/isolet_1D_convolution_updated/ReadMe.md

 If the performance doesn't improve, use Hungarian method.

 To measure entropy, use the quantize_dataset_singlefile_bucket.py file.
 Note that entropy can be measured in many ways.
-You need to understand the data to decide which method to choose.
 Paper incoming about this.